-CALL[:CELL[1]]:FCHannel:LEVel[:SELected]
+CALL:FCHannel:LEVel[:SELected]

-Function Sets/queries the (Cell 1) F-FCH/Traffic Level (forward fundamental channel).
+Function Sets/queries the level of the forward fundamental channel (FCH).

 The optional [:SELected] keyword in this command specifies that the frequency band being set/queried applies to the current system type.
 At this time there is only one system type choice, DIGital2000.
 Specifying DIGital2000 will have the same effect as using the optional [:SELected] keyword.

 Setting Range: 0 to -30 dB

 Resolution: 0.01 dB

 Query Range: 0 to -30 dB

 Resolution: 0.01 dB

 RST Setting -15.6 dB

 Programming Example

 OUTPUT 714; "CALL: FCHANNEL: LEVEL: SELECTED -10 dB"

-CALL[:CELL[1]]:FCHannel:STATe[:SELected]
+CALL:FCHannel:STATe[:SELected]

-Function Sets/queries the on/off state of the (Cell 1) F-FCH/Traffic Level (forward fundamental channel).
+Function Sets/queries the on/off state of the forward fundamental channel (FCH).

 The optional [:SELected] keyword in this command specifies that the frequency band being set/queried applies to the current system type.
 At this time there is only one system type choice, DIGital2000.
 Specifying DIGital2000 will have the same effect as using the optional [:SELected] keyword.

 Setting Range: 1 ON 0 OFF

 Query Range: 1 0

 RST Setting ON

-Programming Example

-OUTPUT 714;"CALL:FCHANNEL:STATE:DIGITAL2000 OFF" !Turns off the forward fundamental channel.
+OUTPUT 714; "CALL: FCHANNEL: STATE: DIGITAL 2000 OFF" !Turns off the forward fundamental channel.

-CALL[:CELL[1]]:FCHannel:WALSh
+CALL:FCHannel:WALSh

-Function Sets/queries the Walsh code used for the (Cell 1) F-FCH/Traffic Walsh Code).
+Function Sets/queries the Walsh code used for the forward fundamental channel.
 The Walsh codes allowed for use with this command are part of a reserved codespace that has been created by fixing other code channels to pre-determined values.
 Reserving this codespace eliminates the possibility of conflicts that can arise with lower walsh code sets which are used in certain radio configurations.
-Setting Range: CODE10 CODE14 CODE26 CODE30 CODE42 CODE46 CODE58 CODE62 Query Range: CODE10 CODE14 CODE26 CODE30 CODE42 CODE46 CODE58 CODE62 RST Setting CODE10 Programming Example
+Setting Range: CODE10 CODE14 CODE26 CODE30 CODE42 CODE46 CODE58 CODE62 Query Range: CODE10 CODE14 CODE26 CODE30 CODE42 CODE46 CODE58 CODE62 RST Setting CODE10

-OUTPUT 714; "CALL: FCHANNEL: WALSH CODE14" !Sets the forward fundamental channel walsh code to 14.
+OUTPUT 714; "CALL: FCHANNEL: WALSH CODE14"

+!Sets the forward fundamental channel walsh code to 14.